dfujiwara/dfujiwara.github.io/README.md

 ####  [Nextdoor.com](https://nextdoor.com), San Francisco, CA 07/2011 - Present
 __Engineering Lead - Mobile__ (2016 - Present)
   - Currently managing a team of 6 iOS and Android developers
-  - Coordinate the iOS and Android [co-ops](https://engblog.nextdoor.com/co-ops-at-nextdoor-e0d64c2830b2) with the teammates to facilitate technical discussions and cross team communication.
+  - Coordinate the iOS and Android [co-ops](https://engblog.nextdoor.com/co-ops-at-nextdoor-e0d64c2830b2) with the teammates to facilitate technical discussions and cross team communication
   - Led the effort of app redesign which includes deep technical rearchitecting the iOS and Android main feed and navigation components as well as performance tuning
   - Led the effort to automate release process so that any engineers can release our apps
   - Reorganized the mobile role interview process so that interview questions are more practical and oriented around relevant mobile skill sets
   - Hired three new mobile engineers and oversaw the mentorship of handful of mobile interns
-  - Led the movement of adopting Swift early on and coordinated cross team effort to update the language.
+  - Led the movement of adopting Swift early on and coordinated cross team effort to update the language
   - An active member of our [engineering blog](https://engblog.nextdoor.com) initiative

 __Staff Software Engineer__ (09/2013 - 2016)
   - A founding engineer of the mobile team on the iOS platform who launched the v1 and v2 of the iOS app
   - Implemented the Restful API for mobile app consumption
   - Managed 4 mobile engineers
   - Led the effort of internationalizing the mobile apps on iOS and Android.
-Laid down the foundation both on the client and API sides so that subsequent internal expansion requires minimal effort.
+Laid down the foundation both on the client and API sides so that subsequent internal expansion requires minimal effort
   - Spearheaded the platform initiatives for mobile to establish the solid foundation of mobile development at Nextdoor
-  - Led the team of iOS, Android, and web engineers to revamp the user profile view.
+  - Led the team of iOS, Android, and web engineers to revamp the user profile view
-  - Introduced the the biweekly ["Share your knowledge"](https://engblog.nextdoor.com/share-your-knowledge-98119b4f7c4b) sessions for knowledge sharing.
+  - Introduced the the biweekly ["Share your knowledge"](https://engblog.nextdoor.com/share-your-knowledge-98119b4f7c4b) sessions for knowledge sharing

 __Senior Software Engineer__ (07/2011 - 09/2013)
   - Implemented various Nextdoor web app features using Python/Django/Postgres